-IPRO recently performed case studies on topics including the reduction of sepsis deaths and a new all-payer Provider Network Data System.
+IPRO recently produced case studies on topics including the reduction of sepsis deaths and a new all-payer Provider Network Data System.

 Case Study: Using Evidence-Based Strategies Saves Lives in NY